-The award is presented to the project, initiative, business, agency or person that, in the eyes of the judges, has provided the best example that steps have been taken to safeguard and exploit its own digital legacy, ensuring that it remains accessible in the long term.
+The award is presented to the project, initiative, business, agency or person that, in the eyes of the Judges, has provided the best example of steps that have been taken to safeguard and exploit its own digital legacy, ensuring that it remains accessible in the long term.

-Recognizing rapid innovation in this field, the judges do not wish the criteria to be restrictive.
+Recognizing rapid innovation in this field, the Judges do not wish the criteria to be restrictive.
 Nominations will be considered which best fit the description given above.
-To this end, the judges will begin their assessment of nominations against simple criteria which they may choose to weight accordingly:
+To this end, the Judges will begin their assessment of nominations against simple criteria which they may choose to weight accordingly:

-- Assessment of audience needs and fit to their needs - Significance of objects preserved. - Clarity of purpose. - Effectiveness of the methodology used or developed. - Exemplary or innovative application of digital preservation tools or principles. - Clarity and practicality of benefits delivered. - Extensibility of benefits delivered. - Durability (or expected durability) of contribution to the field. - Cost effectiveness. - Assessment of quality by peers.
+- Assessment of audience needs and fit to their needs - Significance of objects preserved. - Clarity of purpose. - Effectiveness of the methodology used or developed.

+- Exemplary or innovative application of digital preservation tools or principles. - Clarity and practicality of benefits delivered. - Extensibility of benefits delivered. - Longevity (or expected longevity) of contribution to the field. - Cost/benefit analysis - Assessment of quality by peers. - 'Assessment of quality by peers' will be measured by an online voting mechanism open to the members of the DPC.
+This will occur after the list of finalists has been announced and arrangements will be confirmed in due course.

-Submissions may describe many different kinds of outcome.
+Submissions may describe many kinds of outcome.
 Some examples are given below but they are not intended to be prescriptive: